olahallvall/FlowDance/README.md

 Which one to choose?
 As always; it depends!
 When starting a greenfield project, you have the opportunity to design your system architecture from scratch.
 But if you work with a monolith you don't often have that possibility.
 Our new code have to co-exist with the old code and the design (intentionally or unintentionally) build in.

-1. FlowDance try to take the best of them both.
+**FlowDance try to take the best out of them both**

-   The CompensationSpan let us keep the call chain (synchronous choreography) we use in the system today.
+1. The CompensationSpan let us keep the call chain (synchronous choreography) we use in the system today.
 We don´t have to break out a new central orchestrator in our code.

 2. In the back-end of FlowDance we host a AzureFunctions and its support for running orchestrations.
    FlowDance have a saga called CompensatingSaga that will dictated participants when to make a compensating transaction.